 Vermeer's Delft Today: The Oude and Nieuwe Kerk

-click on the thumbnails below for more hi-res images of the Nieuwe Kerk and Oude Kerk of of the "View of Delft"(1615) by Hendrick Cornelisz.
-Vroom
+Click on the thumbnails below for more hi-res images of the Nieuwe Kerk and Oude Kerk of of the "View of Delft"(1615) by Hendrick Cornelisz.
+Vroom.

 The Oude Kerk (Old Church), the oldest parish church and oldest building in Delft, was officially founded in 1246 (the same year in which Delft received city rights by count William II) even though it is generally assumed that there had been a wooden church on this site as early as 1050.

-this image captures the the startling angle of the Oude Kerk
+This image captures the the startling angle of the Oude Kerk

-This church was originally known as St. Hippolytus-church.
+This church was originally known as Saint Hippolytus-church.
 In the middle of the 13th century, the earlier building had been rebuilt and extended by Bartholomew van der Marde.
-The church bore the name of the patron saint, then called 'St. Bartholomew-church'.
+The church bore the name of the patron saint, then called 'Saint Bartholomew-church'.
 The gothic tower, with its brick spire and four angle towers, was added between 1325 and 1350.
 The precious interior including the elaborately crafted stained-glass windows had been completely destroyed by the iconoclasts of 1566 and 1572.
 Only the beautifully carved pulpit from 1548 has survived.
 Throughout the ages, the leaning tower, probably built on an early filled-up canal, has been the cause of considerable alarm to many inhabitants.
 In 1843, the City Council of Delft, fearing the collapse of the tower, decided that it had to be pulled down to the level of the church roof.
 Local contractors were able to prevent this decision from actually being carried out.
 Nowadays, the leaning tower of Oude Kerk is a prominent emblem of Delft, fondly called by the citizens the "Scheve Jan" ("Leaning Jan").

 On 15th December 1675 Johannes Vermeer was buried in Oude Kerk, in a family crypt in the northern transept, bought by his mother-in-law Maria Thins in 1661.
 But when he died there was no money for a tombstone.
 Today his burial place has two grave markers: a rather austere one from 1975 to commemorate the 300th anniversary of his death, located at about the same place as the former family grave, and a new larger, discreetly-decorated one near the western side entrance placed 26th January 2007.
 However, while we no longer know the exact location of Vermeer's tomb in the Oude Kerk, the great Delft artist is in the company of some of the city's most excellent citizens.